benrudolph/ascend.report/index.md

 *	__Internationalization/Locality__ - The compatibility across all languages and regions was a feature we initially overlooked.
 When using FrontlineCloud we came across several issues when using characters outside the Roman alphabet.
 Another thing to be cognizant of is the incompatibility of file types in different regions.
 While rare, it was an issue we experienced.
 *	__Scalability__ – When testing FrontlineCloud beforehand, only small contact databases were used.
 However, upon arrival we needed to use much larger databases and the software did not work as well.
 We should have tested the software on representative database sizes.
-*	__Low connectivity__ – In places where the Internet goes out from time to time, SMS software needs to be able to handle syncing.
+*	__Low connectivity__ – In places where the Internet connection could be unreliable, SMS software needs to be able to handle syncing.
 FrontlineCloud worked well when the connection was great.
-However, we experienced difficulties in buildings where the Internet would sporadically go out.
+However, we experienced difficulties in buildings where the Internet connection would sporadically go out.
 The result was sometimes duplicate messages in the system, or worse, missing messages.

 ### Trust Building

 Initially we had started the pilot with a prepared list of contacts to message.
 Sending the blast welcome message explaining the project elicited many responses saying, “Who is this?” or “Why am I receiving this?”
 After interviewing refugees we began to see a pattern.
 People were hesitant to trust a message from an unknown number.
-We ended up tackling this issue by first advertising the number in UNHCR and the other NGOs so that people would become familiar with the program and expect to receive messages.
-In addition to that, we setup boxes where people could drop their contact information and we would then add that phone number to the FrontlineCloud database.
-In this way we increased trust in and awareness for the program.
+We ended up tackling this issue by first advertising the number in UNHCR and the other NGOs so that people would become familiar with the project and expect to receive messages.
+In addition to that, we set up boxes in which people could drop their contact information and we would then add that phone number to the FrontlineCloud database.
+In this way we increased trust in and awareness for the project.

 ![SMS poster for Costa Rica]({{ site.baseurl }}/images/SMS-COSTARICA-POSTERS.png)